 Admitted to California and Federal bar, 1973.

-AV Rated by Martindale Hubbell for over twenty five years; Listed in Register of Preeminent Attorneys (International) since 1998.
-Superlawyer Selectee 2020, 2021.
+AV Rated by Martindale Hubbell for over thirty years; Listed in Register of Preeminent Attorneys (International) since 1998.
+Superlawyer Selectee annually since 2017.

 Lecturer and Author, Continuing Legal Education of the California State Bar (CEB) and University of California, in both Contractual Arbitration and Legal Ethics.
 Has also taught courses on various related business formation topics.
-Has served as an arbitrator in numerous disputes both domestic and international.
+Has served both as an arbitrator and mediator in numerous disputes both domestic and international.